lineality/aws_public_ec2_setup/README.md

 # Instructions to set up public AWS EC2
 e.g. to host a flask server, dashboard, REST api endpoint, etc.
+(See picture version as pdf in repo, pictures may help!)

 ### Go to: AWS
 https://us-east-1.console.aws.amazon.com